yassinelar/AutoCompleteApi/README.md

 We can also define a new rule to prioritize and manage the case where our result list of suggested queries contains queries with the same number of time typed.

-To implement an <em> approximate suggestion </em> logic by measuring the similarity between the input query and the queries stored and defining a threshold to determine whether the words can be considered as similar or not
+To implement an <em> approximate suggestion </em> logic by measuring the similarity between the input query and the queries stored and defining a threshold to determine whether the words can be considered as similar or not.

+To start the api, clone the project and change the fileName in src/main/java/com/example/searchEngine/PrefixTreeNode.java to the csv file path.